Notable variability in the climatic conditions in

 February through

 October, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an excessive health risk from exposure to the Sun's UV rays for ordinary individuals.
+A UV Index of 11, and more, symbolizes an excessive health risk from exposure to the Sun's UV radiation for the average person.

-Note: In June, the maximum UV index of 12 transforms into these recommendations:
+Note: The maximum UV index of 12 during June leads to these instructions: